lyudmilstamenov/ethics_in_ai_unibo/docs/index.rst

-My Project Documentation
+Predictive Modeling on Real Hiring Data: Exploring Salary Stereotypes and Bias Mitigation Documentation
 ========================

-Welcome to the documentation for **My Project**.
+Welcome to the documentation for **Predictive Modeling on Real Hiring Data: Exploring Salary Stereotypes and Bias Mitigation**.

 .. toctree::
    :maxdepth: 2